apache/nuttx-website/demo.md

 ---
 layout: demo
-title: Demo
+title: NuttX Online Demo
-tagline: Apache Project !
+tagline: Enter help to see the available commands.
 ---

 <!--